taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 The Sensor Bench Test assessed the performance of the avionics system prototype by turning the system on at the base of a standard 3-meter staricase and taking the system to the top of the stairscase.
 After briefly pausing at the top, the system prototype decended 1.5-meters down the staircase and puased briefly before returning the the starting position at the bottom of the staircase.

-This system verified the following requirements:

-- ✅  <li><strong>REQ-001:<strong>The system acquired pressure measurements which were converted to altitude values.
-The average sampling rate across the pressure measurements was 67 Hz (67 samples/sec)
-- ✅ REQ-03: The system acquired 3-axis acceleration measurements.
-The sampling rate across the accelerations measurements was 67 Hz (67 samples/sec).
-- ✅ REQ-04: The system succesfully timestamped all data measurements at a 15 ms interval and stored all of the data to a CSV in the onboard micro SD card.

 <table>
   <tr>
     <!-- Graph -->